Trip Ref #10440

 Ajaccio Napoleon Bonaparte Airport

 Your host will meet you at Ajaccio Napoleon Bonaparte Airport at 2.30 pm Day 1 and whisk you off to the Gulf of Ajaccio to start your adventure.
 On Day 7, your host will drop you back at the airport at 16:30 in time for any flights departing after 19:00.
-If you are arriving in Corsica before the adventure, or staying on longer at the end, your host can also collect you and drop you off in Ajaccio itself.

 For travellers who are keen to avoid flying, Corsica is reachable via a combination of train and ferry via a few routes.
 An example route would be taking the Eurostar from London St Pancras to Paris and then through France on the TGV high speed rail to Marseille St Charles.
 From Marseille, Corsica Linea operate an overnight ferry service from to Ajaccio, departing at 7.15pm.
 You can book either a seat or a cabin with beds.
 The journey takes 11 hours and you'll arrive at Ajaccio at 6.15am.